Las Vegas casinos offer free Breeders’ Cup handicapping seminars

-Handicappers looking for some help breaking down the Breeders’ Cup races on Friday and Saturday at Churchill Downs can get some thoughts from the experts at free seminars at Station Casinos, South Point and Rampart Casino.
+Handicappers looking for some help breaking down the Breeders’ Cup races Friday and Saturday at Churchill Downs can get some thoughts from the experts at free seminars at The Cosmopolitan of Las Vegas, Station Casinos, South Point and Rampart Casino.

 Thursday

+The Cosmopolitan: A panel will discuss the basics of horse racing and discuss betting strategies in the Race & Sports book beginning at 1 p.m.
+T.C.
+Martin, FOX Sports radio host, will moderate and be joined by Brian Benowitz, senior vice president of gaming operations for the Cosmopolitan, longtime horse owner Jerry Benowitz and Jason Simbal, vice president of risk management with CG Technology.
+Should be a good event if you’re new to the sport.

-Fiesta Henderson: Racing experts Jerry Jacovitz, creator of the Jerry J’s Power Page, and “Race Day Las Vegas” host Ralph Siraco, will meet at 1 p.m. on Thursday in the property’s race book.
-Attendees will receive gift bags and be provided with “mini finger food.”
+Fiesta Henderson: Racing experts Jerry Jacovitz, creator of the Jerry J’s Power Page, and “Race Day Las Vegas” host Ralph Siraco will meet at 1 p.m. in the property’s race book.
+Attendees will receive gift bags and will be provided with “mini finger food.”

 Friday

-Rampart Casino: Southern California handicapping pro Bob Ike will join Race & Sports Manager Duane Colucci to preview the races and answer questions from attendees at 6 p.m.
+Rampart Casino: Southern California handicapping pro Bob Ike will join race and sports manager Duane Colucci to preview the races and answer questions from attendees at 6 p.m.

-South Point: The casino’s Real McCoy handicapping seminar will be held at 6 p.m.
-Friday, when house handicapper Patrick McQuiggan will be joined by Southern California clocker and handicapper Toby Turrell, Jon Hardoon of the Ragozin sheets and Ralph Siraco to in the race book.
+South Point: The casino’s Real McCoy handicapping seminar will be held at 6 p.m., when house handicapper Patrick McQuiggan will be joined by Southern California clocker and handicapper Toby Turrell, Jon Hardoon of the Ragozin sheets and Ralph Siraco in the race book.

 Saturday